amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 sequence lens in a well-typed DNF lens.

 BCP: I'm not sure I understand the question!
-AFM: I also now realize I didn't.
+AFM: I also now realize I also didn't.
 After rereading the section, I think this response is more appropriate.

                                 -------------